Ecuadorean protesters raise heat on defiant Moreno

 Oil Minister Carlos Perez said the OPEC member nation had lost 232,000 barrels of production from the unrest, worth more than $12.5 million, after protesters entered some fields.

-Ecuador bond yields jumped above 8% in an adverse market reaction to the unrest.
+State firm Petroecuador, which normally transports 360,000 barrels per day to the Pacific Coast, halted its Trans-Ecuadorean Pipeline System (SOTE) and declared force majeure on international contracts.

-The government hopes mediators can help and is promising measures to offset prices rises, including extra welfare benefits for the poor and credits for farmers.
+Ecuador’s debt sold off.
+The March 2022 bond EC145851467= was down nearly 6 cents to its lowest since February, its yield briefly topping 9% for the first time in eight months.

 Vice President Otto Sonnenholzner said a dialogue had begun with the indigenous and union movements, supported by the United Nations, Catholic Church and university rectors.
+The government is promising measures to offset prices rises, including extra welfare benefits for the poor and credits for farmers.

 “We’re talking and we have made some advances,” he told reporters, blaming “paid gangs” for the disturbances.